yetanalytics/flint/doc/expr.md

 ## Variable Binding

 Variables can be bound to the result of expressions in `:bind`, `:select`, and `:group-by` clauses.
 In Flint, they are written in as the vector `[expr var]`, which then is translated into `expr AS var` in SPARQL.

-For example:
+The example:
 ```clojure
 [(+ 2 2) ?four]
 ```